 Some of the rules that must be followed by police concerning DUI checkpoints include the following:

 If you or somebody you love has been arrested and charged with DUI at a sobriety checkpoint, your first call should be to an attorney.
-At Randall Page, P.C., we have a thorough understanding of impaired driving laws in Virginia, and we are ready to help you get through this.
+At Randall, Page & Bruch, P.C., we have a thorough understanding of impaired driving laws in Virginia, and we are ready to help you get through this.
 Our attorneys will conduct a thorough investigation into the charges against you.
 We will examine the evidence and take steps to get the charges reduced or dismissed so you can get back to living your life.
 When you need a Virginia DUI attorney, we are standing by to help residents in the areas of Courtland, Suffolk, Emporia, and Lawrenceville.
 You can contact us for a free consultation of your case by clicking here or by calling 757-517-8956.